mailgun/documentation/source/api-email-validation.rst

 Single Verification
 ~~~~~~~
-.. note:: This feature is now available via the EU API.

 .. note:: The verifications feature is rate limited to a set number of active requests at a time.
 If you receive a 429 error, please wait and try again.

 .. code-block:: url